 - 6.3.1 All reusable labware will be maintained in a sufficiently clean state to perform ICP-MS analyses at the required concentration levels.
-If glassware contamination is suspected, it may be checked by preparing a blank acid $(1 5 \% \text{ HNO}3)$ solution in the vessel, letting it stand for at least one hour, and analyzing it.
-The concentrations of all target analytes must be below the LOQ. - 6.3.1.1 Glassware used for trace metals analysis must not be used for any other purpose, and must be maintained in a clean state between analyses.
-Glassware used for ICP-MS analyses shall be rinsed a minimum of 3 times with purified water (deionized, $> 18~\text{M}\Omega$), filled and stored with 2-5~% ultra-pure nitric acid (ultra-pure HCl may also be added at 0.5 % concentration), and rinsed a minimum of 3 times with purified water before use. - 6.3.1.2 If glassware becomes contaminated with oily organic substances, it may be necessary to clean it with a laboratory detergent, Citranox® or similar, prior to performing the above cleaning procedure. - 6.3.2 Centrifuge tubes, bottles, and other plasticware must be suitable for trace metals analysis.
-Clean LDPE, HDPE, PP, and Teflon® (PTFE, PFA, or FEP) containers are acceptable. - 6.3.3 Pipettors shall be calibrated quarterly, using the following procedure: - 6.3.3.1 Check the accuracy of the analytical balance using NIST traceable certified weights that span the range of masses that will be measured. - 6.3.3.2 Transfer five aliquots of deionized water to a weighing dish and weigh them.
+If glassware contamination is suspected, it may be checked by preparing a blank acid (1-5% HNO3) solution in the vessel, letting it stand for at least one hour, and analyzing it.
+The concentrations of all target analytes must be below the LOQ. - 6.3.2 Glassware used for trace metals analysis must not be used for any other purpose and must be maintained in a clean state between analyses.
+Glassware used for ICP-MS analyses shall be rinsed a minimum of 3 times with purified water (deionized, $> 18 \text{ M}\Omega$), filled and stored with 2-5 % ultra-pure nitric acid (ultra-pure HCl may also be added at 0.5 % concentration), and rinsed a minimum of 3 times with purified water before use. - 6.3.3 If glassware becomes contaminated with oily organic substances, it may be necessary to clean it with a laboratory detergent, Citranox® or similar, prior to performing the above cleaning procedure.

+- 6.3.4 Centrifuge tubes, bottles, and other disposable plasticware must be suitable for trace metals analysis.
+Clean LDPE, HDPE, PP, and Teflon® (PTFE, PFA, or FEP) containers are acceptable. - 6.3.5 Pipettors shall be calibrated quarterly, a summary of the procedures is as follows: - 6.3.6 Check the accuracy of the analytical balance using NIST traceable certified weights that span the range of masses that will be measured. - 6.3.7 Transfer five aliquots of deionized water to a weighing dish and weigh them.
 Determine the mean and standard deviation of the measurements, and calculate the mean volume, by dividing by the temperature corrected density of water.
 Calculate the Relative Standard Deviation (RSD) of the measurements.
-Compare the accuracy and precision with limits established by the laboratory. - 6.3.3.3 All measurements must be recorded and the results reviewed by a second analyst.
+Compare the accuracy and precision with limits established by the laboratory. - 6.3.8 All measurements must be recorded, and the results reviewed by a second analyst.